Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/README.md

     certificates = certificate_client.list_certificates()

     for certificate in certificates:
-        # the list doesn't include versions of the certificates
+        # this list doesn't include versions of the certificates
         print(certificate.name)
 ```